In My Blood it Runs: Official Website

-Across our globe, there is a darkness that sits at the heart of every criminal justice system.
-An inescapable truth deeply embedded within the walls of every juvenile detention centre and prison; the link between those who suffer oppression and incarceration.
-Back in 2016, this darkness was uncovered in media reports, relating to the abuse and humiliation of young people at the Don Dale Youth Detention Centre in Northern Australia.
-An establishment solely inhabited by Aboriginal young people who had no voice or community power in challenging their abuse.
-Their plight only further highlighting the link between institutional discrimination, educational failure, and cultural division in Australian society.
-Now with In My Blood it Runs, documentary filmmaker Maya Newell further explores this interface with a deeply personal family story.
+Darkness sits at the heart of every criminal justice system across our world, an inescapable truth deeply embedded within the walls of every juvenile detention centre and prison.
+What is this darkness, I hear you ask?
+It is the link between those who suffer oppression and those who find themselves incarcerated.
+In 2016, media reports related to the abuse and humiliation of young people at the Don Dale Youth Detention Centre in Northern Australia further highlighted this darkness.
+Don Dale was an establishment solely inhabited by Aboriginal young people, all of whom lacked a voice or the community power to challenge their abuse.
+The plight of these young people only further highlighted the link between institutional discrimination, educational failure, and colonialism in Australian society.
+In her new documentary, In My Blood it Runs, Maya Newell explores these themes through the eyes of a young boy and his family.

-As we follow Dujuan through the trials and tribulations of emerging self-identity, culture and independence.
-Newell allows him to take the reins in filming, interviewing family members while exploring his own values and beliefs.
-Consequently allowing the comfort of his family life to interface with the isolation of a society that places little value on his identity.
-Ultimately taking us through two different schools, where staff seem to lack an understanding of his cultural needs.
-With his behaviour simply labeled as problematic or destructive with little thought as to why or how this could be changed.
-Meanwhile, his mother and grandmother fear his possible arrest in a state where many of their young sit in juvenile detention.
-Their eventual decision to send him to live with his father in Spring Creek made out of love and necessity.
+As we follow Dujuan through the trials and tribulations of his emerging identity, culture and independence, Newell allows him to take the reins by interviewing his family members and exploring his values and beliefs.
+Here the comfort of his family life is coupled with a deep sense of isolation as he journeys through two schools, his behaviour labelled as problematic and destructive.
+Meanwhile, his mother and grandmother fear his possible arrest in a state where many of their young people sit in juvenile detention, their final response one of heartbreak and necessity.